-Just think about the impact on Product Management, Business Owners, Sales people asking for features, if they know they are accountable to the outcomes from these features after they’re released.
+Just think about the impact on Product Management, Business Owners, and Salespeople asking for features, if they know they are accountable for the outcomes from these features after they’re released.

 Who’s accountable for delivering the actual business value?

 This brings us to an interesting question.
-Who’s accountable to delivering actual business value?
-Who’s accountable to delivering ACTUAL actual business value?
+Who’s accountable for delivering actual business value?
+Who’s accountable for delivering ACTUAL actual business value?
 Is it the Agile Team?
 Product Management?
 Business?
 Sales?

 I’ve seen way too many teams frustrated when they deliver the objectives according to what they presented as the plan, and yet the actual business value score is lower than the plan because the Business Owners don’t think as much value will be actually delivered.
 When we’re moving from assumed actual to actual actual the gap can be even bigger.
 On one hand, in the spirit of transparency and being focused on value and outcomes rather than output, this is the right way to score the business value.
 It’s about value delivery rather than tracking to plans.
 On the other hand, you can probably understand the frustration here.

-That, together with Lean/Agile Leadership that emphasises principles such as Assuming Variability, Objective evaluation of working delivered systems, and relentless improvement of the whole value delivery cycle, is the key to focusing on learning from these surprises whether they are systemic and repeating or rare exceptions.
+That, together with Lean/Agile Leadership that emphasizes principles such as Assuming Variability, Objective evaluation of working delivered systems, and relentless improvement of the whole value delivery cycle, is the key to focusing on learning from these surprises whether they are systemic or repeating or rare exceptions.

 It’s all about Value

 Value is the goal of Lean and the fast delivery of value is the goal of SAFe.
-If we’re serious about that, We should raise our game when it comes to managing value as a first class citizen in SAFe.
+If we’re serious about that, We should raise our game when it comes to managing value as a first-class citizens in SAFe.
 Business value on PI objectives is the perfect place for doing exactly that.

 So, Next time you have PI Inspect & Adapt, don’t just look at the PI you’re finishing just now, take a look at the objectives from the previous PI as well.
 And on your Program-level Kanban only consider features done after evaluating actual business value delivered, ideally based on quantifiable metrics.

-I love it when discussions at class drive me to write up some of my experiences, tips and tricks for the blog.
+I love it when discussions in class drive me to write up some of my experiences, tips, and tricks for the blog.
 Awesome kudos to my students, now SPCs off to implement a healthy and value-oriented SAFe in their organizations!